fairlearn/fairlearn/docs/user_guide/assessment.rst

 sensitive features.
 For example, high income females should be treated similarly to high income males and low income females should be treated similarly to low income males.
 To do this, we make the income band into a control feature (in the statistical sense of 'controlling for a variable').
+When we perform aggregations such as finding the maximum value of a metric across genders, the result will be computed separately for the high and low income bands.

 The :class:`MetricFrame` constructor allows us to specify control features in a manner similar to sensitive features, using a :code:`conditional_features=`